IdentityModel/IdentityModel.OidcClient.Old/README.md

+**important** This repo is not maintained anymore.
+This version of OidcClient is based on the PCL (portable class library) technology, which is not encouraged to use anymore.
+[OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2) is the recommended successor, and is based on netstandard.

 # OpenID Connect Client Library for native Applications

 OidcClient is a portable library (Desktop .NET, UWP, Xamarin iOS & Android) that provides a couple of helpers typically needed by native applications